 How Much Off MSRP Can I Negotiate

 A free appraisal tool calculates your vehicle’s True Market Value (TMV), so you can get the most when you sell or trade it.
 Edmunds True Market Value (TMV) is a pricing system that assists you in determining the average transaction price, or what others are paying, for new or used vehicles in your area so that you can begin negotiations with a reasonable price in mind.

-TMV has recently been rebranded as Edmunds Suggested Price for new vehicles, and the naming for used car appraisals has been removed.
+TMV has recently been rebranded as Edmunds Suggested Price for new vehicles, and the name for used car appraisals has been removed.
 Edmunds Suggested Price is beneficial when used with a price quote from a dealer or when you’re at the dealer inquiring about a vehicle.
 Of course, there are plenty of other tools and services besides Edmunds to calculate a car’s TMV.

+How Much Off MSRP Can I Negotiate